obsidianmd/obsidian-clipper/README.md

 	- `["a","b","c"]|last` returns `"c"`.
 	- If the input is not an array, it returns the input unchanged.
 - `list` converts an array to a bullet list.
+	- Use `list:task` to convert to a task list.
-	- Optionally you can use `list:ordered` to convert to an ordered list.
+	- Use `list:numbered` to convert to a numbered list.
+	- Use `list:numbered-task` to convert to a task list with numbers.
 - `pascal` converts text to `PascalCase`.
 - `quote` adds a Markdown quote prefix (`> `) to each line of the input.
 - `slice` extracts a portion of a string or array.